Approximate Border Location

 Crossing Details and Wait Times

-Southbound, you’ll reach Ciudad Miguel Alemán’s INM office; U.S. citizens need a passport, while others may need a Mexican visa or Forma Migratoria Múltiple (FMM).
+Southbound, you’ll reach Ciudad Miguel Alemán’s INM office; travelers need appropriate entry documents such as passport, visa, or Forma Migratoria Múltiple (FMM) as required.
 Northbound, CBP requires a passport or Global Entry card.
-Open 7 AM–10 PM, vehicle waits are 15–45 minutes, peaking at 60 minutes during mornings (7–10 AM).
-Pedestrian lanes (Roma only) take 10–20 minutes.
-Check CBP’s Border Wait Times or Mexico’s border apps for updates.
+Open 24/7, vehicle waits vary 0-45 minutes recently (often low, peaks up to 60 minutes during mornings (7–10 AM)); pedestrian lanes (Roma only) take 5–20 minutes.
+Check CBP’s Border Wait Times or Mexico’s border apps for real-time updates.
 SENTRI lanes are unavailable.

 Scam Warnings

 Scams are less common in these quieter crossings but exist, with “visa guides” charging $15–$40 for fake services.
-Bogus “immigration offices” may overcharge for FMM forms—use only INM/CBP channels and apply online.
+Bogus “immigration offices” may overcharge for FMM forms.
+Use only INM/CBP channels and apply online.
 Currency exchange scams near the crossings offer poor rates; carry USD/MXN cash or use Roma ATMs.
-Pickpocketing risks rise during festivals, so secure valuables.
-Avoid “expedited crossing” offers—they’re scams targeting travelers at these smaller ports.
+Pickpocketing risks increase during festivals, so secure valuables.
+Avoid “expedited crossing” offers.
+They’re scams targeting travelers at these smaller ports.
+Recent reports confirm persistence without major changes.

 Transportation Options